techtanzeel/collado-io/src/markdown/blog/ironhack-experience/index.md

 ## Why Am I Doing This?
 In my particular case, first of all, I am doing this because I want to experience first hand what it is like to go through our Bootcamp.
 I think it is not fair that I am rooting for a product that I have never experienced.
 I have repeatedly seen how we are helping our students pivot their careers and ultimately turning them into digital makers.
-I know it is amazing and I know it works, but I don’t know what it is actually like to be there.
+I know it is amazing and I know it works, but I don't know what it is actually like to be there.

 Therefore, from an evangelist perspective, I am absolutely convinced that by fully understanding the experience not only I will improve my ability to communicate *why* somebody would benefit from learning how to code.
-But also get insight and make a better case for the untapped market we might be solving a problem for, but still don’t know.
+But also get insight and make a better case for the untapped market we might be solving a problem for, but still don't know.

 From the inside I hope it will help me better relate to the student experience and have informed conversations with them, as we were discussing before, it is like speaking their language.
 Because I would be able to understand what they are going through, I will have a better chance when it comes to earning their respect.
 And looking into the future, having this shared connection can also be a great way to create stronger bonds that will help enhance the collaboration with our [alumni community](/blog/2017/community).

 > I have repeatedly seen how we are helping our students pivot their careers and ultimately turning them into digital makers.
-I know it is amazing and I know it works, but I don’t know what it is actually like to be there.
+I know it is amazing and I know it works, but I don't know what it is actually like to be there.

 I also expect to gain credibility from the team, mostly in the academic side.
 Because I would be able to analyze the full scope of every decision I make for the campus, from the layout of the desks, the acoustics of the room to the number of TAs we will need for the next cohort.
 Only by having a better comprehension of the market, the product, the team and everything in between, I will make the right calls and earn the respect of my peers, by being able to speak their language.

 Again it is about understanding and aligning yourself with the company vision, only then you will be in the position to achieve greatness.
 Learning how to code is a prerequisite for comprehending the full scope of your company, in education, technology or razor blades.
-Then that’s the ultimate reason why I am going to learn how to code and why you should, too.
+Then that's the ultimate reason why I am going to learn how to code and why you should, too.